Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Conclusions

 $\bullet$ The polarization degree in the high mode is higher than that seen in accreting NSs in LMXBs, indicating that standard accretion-powered emission mechanisms cannot fully explain the observed polarization.
 Additionally, scattering in an accretion disk wind alone is unlikely to account for the high polarization degree.
 Moreover, the lack of significant variability in the X-ray polarization properties across the pulsar rotational phases disfavors scenarios where the polarized signal arises as if the NS behaves like an isolated pulsar.

-$\bullet$ Our findings support a scenario where the polarized emission is produced by synchrotron radiation at a shock formed by the interaction between the pulsar wind and the inner accretion disk.
+$\bullet$ Our findings support a scenario where the polarized emission is produced by synchrotron radiation at a boundary region formed by the interaction between the pulsar wind and the inner accretion disk.
 This gives insights into how the pulsar wind interaction with its environment shapes the observed emission properties.

-$\bullet$ Our derived upper limits on the radio polarization fraction are consistent with the presence of a partially self-absorbed synchrotron-emitting compact jet during the high mode.
-During the low mode, the constraints align with expectations from synchrotron emission, considering potential depolarization effects.\\

 These findings enhance our understanding of the complex interplay between accretion-powered and rotation-powered processes in tMSPs, and establish multiwavelength polarimetry as a crucial diagnostic tool for uncovering the physical mechanisms at work in these systems.
-Future observations, particularly those capable of measuring the polarization of pulsed emission, will be essential to further elucidate the nature of the emission processes in J1023 and similar objects.
+Future observations, particularly those capable of measuring the polarization of the multiwavelength pulsed emission, will be essential to further elucidate the nature of the emission processes in J1023 and similar objects.